Mircea Lucescu: Dynamo Kyiv

 On 23 July 2020, Lucescu returned to Ukraine after signing a two-year contract with the main rival of his former club Shakhtar Donetsk, Dynamo Kyiv.
 His spell started in a controversial way, as he attempted to resign from his position after only a couple of days.
 The reason behind his actions was that Dynamo Kyiv fans fiercely protested the decision to hire Lucescu because of his long-term spell at Shakhtar.
 Dynamo president Ihor Surkis initially told press that he knew nothing about the resignation, and later that day both sides confirmed that their cooperation will in fact continue.

 On 20 October, in Dynamo Kyiv's opening Champions League match of the season against Juventus, Lucescu became the oldest manager to take charge of a game in the competition, at the age of 75 years and 83 days; The match ended in a 2–0 home loss.
 Lucescu secured his first league title with Dynamo Kyiv on 25 April, following a 5–0 victory against Inhulets, and on 13 May he secured the double with a 1–0 win over Zorya Luhansk in the 2021 Ukrainian Cup Final.
-In his first season spent at the club, he transferred compatriot Tudor Băluță on a one-season loan from Brighton & Hove Albion.
+In his first season at the club, he transferred compatriot Tudor Băluță on a one-season loan from Brighton & Hove Albion.

 Lucescu was living in Kyiv in February 2022 when Russia invaded Ukraine.
 He initially wanted to stay put, but fled to his homeland on the advice of the Romanian embassy, as a way to help Dynamo's foreign players get to safety.

+On 3 November 2023, Lucescu announced that he would step down as the manager of Dynamo Kyiv after a 1–0 home defeat against their rivals Shakhtar Donetsk, and on the following day he was succeeded by Oleksandr Shovkovskyi.

+Return to Romania

+On 6 August 2024, Lucescu returned as the head coach of the Romania national team, 38 years after his first tenure.
+His first match in charge was on 6 September, an away 3–0 victory against Kosovo in the Nations League C. He ultimately won the Nations league group, winning all six matches and achieving promotion to the Nations League B. In the qualifiers for the 2026 World Cup, Romania ultimately underperformed, losing at home and away to Bosnia and drawing against Cyprus, leading to Lucescu's team missing out on both direct qualification and an easier play-off route for the World Cup.
+Despite the lacklustre results, Romania's performances in the nations league still managed to ensure progression to the play-offs, albeit with a more difficult adversary.